 2521 Jena St.

 Nestled in the heart of Uptown, just off Freret Street, Bearcat Cafe offers up a delightful selection of breakfast and lunch options conveniently split into ‘good cat’ and ‘bad cat’ options, in case you wanted to be a super-duper healthy vegan instead of just a super one.
 Vegan scrambles, house-made granola and purple sweet potato noodles are some of the more popular dishes.
-Meat options are available for those who seek it, but who don’t you want to try their vegan queso smothered in cashew and red peppers?
+Meat options are available for those who seek them, but who wouldn’t want to try their vegan queso smothered in cashew and red peppers?

 4017 St Claude Ave.

 Not to out-do the plethora of other vegan options in town, Sneaky Pickle makes every morsel of food from scratch, in-house, and even lists the farmers they use to source their ingredients.
 Opened by a marine veteran whose goal was to serve affordable and healthy food to the Ninth Ward community, this relaxed and upbeat spot has a great variety of comfort and health foods to offer.
 Their vegan mac ‘n cheese with squash sauce and cashew-chorizo crumble is mouth-wateringly delicious, as is their buffalo tofu and their selection of flatbreads.